 Reaching Participants with Hearing Impairments

-- Always, ALWAYS use the microphone.
-Even if you believe your voice is loud enough.
+- Always use the microphone, even if you believe you speak loudly enough.

 - The practice of speaking audibly, clearly, and directly into the microphone also promotes understanding in the audience and gives sign language interpreters or CART transcribers time to translate what you are saying.